katcipis/sophia/notes/books/idea-factory.md

 The transistor was developed as a substitute of the vacuum tube, that was used as an amplifier for long distance calls.

-At the same time Claude Shannon was writing a theory modeling communication mathematically.
-He had no idea that his theory was going to be used with transistor to build the digital age, and the people involved on the transistor had no idea of the digital information theory of Claude Shannon.
+At the same time Claude Shannon was writing a theory modeling communication mathematically and he had no idea that his theory was going to be used with transistor to build the digital age, and the people involved on the transistor had no idea of the digital information theory of Claude Shannon.
 Today the connection between the two are obvious, but at that time it wasn't.
 Yet both researches where nurtured on the labs.